ThaUnknown/svelte-keybinds/README.md

 - `autosave` - automatically saves to localstorage when a user changes binds, requires `id` in binds object
 - `loadWithDefaults(defaults)` - loads the stored keybinds from autosave, using specific defaults, if a new keybind was added it will be properly created

+On browsers which support the [keyboard API](https://caniuse.com/mdn-api_navigator_keyboard) this module will respect the user's keyboard layout [dworak etc].

 ## Usage: